-Foot Care Health By Nina T / August 2, 2017 Share Tweet Pin Share Many people around the world find that they are suffering from Plantar Fasciitis.If you’re experiencing this painful condition as well, you’re not alone.
-The unknown secret is that you don’t have to spend every day in pain anymore!
-Follow my 10 tips in dealing with Plantar Fasciitis and start feeling relief soon.
+Foot Care Health By Nina T / October 10, 2017 Share Tweet Pin Share Many people around the world find that they're suffering from plantar fasciitis.If you’re experiencing this painful condition as well, you’re not alone.
+Around 10% of people will experience plantar fasciitis in their lifetime. there are a few things you can do to help make it better.
+Follow my 10 tips in dealing with plantar fasciitis and start feeling relief soon.
 Page Contents1 What is Plantar Fasciitis?2 10 Tips in Dealing with Plantar Fasciitis3 Stretching in the Morning4 Stretching Throughout the Day5 Massage6 Rest7 Ice8 Splint9 Orthotics10 Physical Therapy11 Cortisone Injections12 Surgery13 Conclusion What is Plantar Fasciitis?
 It’s a common condition where the flat ligament that connects your heel bone to the toes becomes strained.
 This can result in its weakness, swelling, and inflammation.
 It can also cause your foot to hurt while standing or walking.
-10 Tips In Dealing With Plantar Fasciitis Quit living in pain and move on with your life when you follow these 10 tips in dealing with Plantar Fasciitis.
-Stretching In The Morning Many people find that the morning is the worst time for pain.
+10 Tips in Dealing with Plantar Fasciitis Stop living with the pain and move on with your life by following these 10 tips for dealing with plantar fasciitis.
+Stretching in the Morning Many people find that the morning is the worst time for pain.
 The muscles are sore and stiff from sleeping all night and they need a good stretch.While you’re still in bed, before your feet touch the floor, simply take a towel or a belt and loop it around the ball of your foot.Keeping your leg straight, you’ll want to pull the towel towards your body as you feel a gentle stretching sensation.
 Hold it for 30 seconds if possible and repeat this motion 5 times.
-Stretching Throughout the Day There are several stretches that can be used throughout the day to provide relief to the foot.
+Stretching Throughout the Day You can repeat this stretch as many times as you feel the need to throughout the day to stop your feet from seizing up.
 Massage I’m up for a massage as much as the next person, so this seems like a fabulous remedy to me!
 If you don’t have the money to invest in a professional massage, you can always grab a tennis ball and roll it gently under the foot.Make sure you’ve applied enough pressure so it can loosen up the plantar fascia.
 Rest When you start to feel the pain, stop what you’re doing and rest.
 Many people don’t like to take the time to do this, but it’s vital to any recovery.
 Ice When ice is applied to the area before bed, it seems to help with foot pain.
 Many people agree that this works better than heat.
 Splint You could invest in a night splint that will stretch through your calf to the arch of your foot.
 This holds your foot in a flexed position through the night and brings that relief you desperately seek for in the morning.
 Orthotics You can use arch supports directly in your shoes to help distribute your foot pressure evenly.
-Custom orthotics are a great option that is completely customized to your feet.Be careful with this option because there’s a chance that they can bring relief but also cause more damage to the plantar fascia.
+Custom orthotics are a great option, completely customized to your feet.Be careful with this option because there’s a chance that they can bring relief but also cause more damage to the plantar fascia.
 Physical Therapy This is often an effective way to treat Plantar Fasciitis because it focuses on the stretching needed for comfort.
 The physical therapist is trained in how to deal with these issues and will be able to set you on a path to success.
 Cortisone Injections Your doctor may advise you to try this option if you aren’t having any other success.
 You would have to visit your doctor’s office every few weeks to have an injection, but it’s going to provide immediate relief to the area.
-Surgery When nothing else has worked, it might be time to explore the option of needing surgery.
+Surgery If nothing else has worked, it might be time to explore the option of needing surgery.
 Don’t jump to make this decision, but allow your doctor to explain all the pros and cons involved.
 The doctor will use one of two methods for surgery.One will partially detach your plantar fascia from the heel bone, but that does tend to weaken the arch of your foot.
 The other option would be to lengthen the calf muscle which would relieve the strain.
 Conclusion After reading my 10 tips in dealing with plantar fasciitis, I hope that you’re feeling like there’s a light at the end of the tunnel.With a little daily work, it’s possible to relieve that pain you experience.
 Try and do as many of the suggestions possible for maximum comfort.If you feel this article has helped you, be sure to share it with others who are suffering so they can experience the same reprieve.